John Leguizamo: 2017–present

 In 2017, Leguizamo sang on "Almost Like Praying", a charitable song written and composed by Lin-Manuel Miranda.
 Proceeds from the song went to the Hispanic Federation to assist relief efforts for those in Puerto Rico who were affected by Hurricane Maria.
 Also in 2017, he debuted Latin History for Morons, a show about the participation of Latin Americans throughout US history.
 The show premiered at the Public Theater before moving to Studio 54.
 Latin History for Morons was nominated for the 2018 Tony Award for Best Play.
 That year, he also was presented with a Special Tony Award for his body of work and for his commitment to bringing diverse stories and audiences to Broadway for three decades.
 In January 2018, Leguizamo was announced as the host of the 63rd Obie Awards held in May 2018 at Terminal 5.

 In 2018, Leguizamo played undercover ATF agent Jacob Vazquez in the Paramount Network miniseries Waco.
-The following year, Leguizamo played Raymond Santana's father Raymond Santana Sr. in the Netflix miniseries When They See Us.
+The following year, Leguizamo played Raymond Santana Sr. in the Netflix miniseries When They See Us.
 Leguizamo wrote the original musical Kiss My Aztec, with book by Leguizamo and director Tony Taccone, music by Benjamin Velez, and lyrics by Velez, Leguizamo, and David Kamp.
 It was developed at the Public Theater in 2018 and premiered at Berkeley Repertory Theater and La Jolla Playhouse in 2019, where it received critical acclaim.
 Leguizamo also received Smithsonian Magazine's 2018 American Ingenuity Award in the History category.